 Ordinance 2015-21 includes the requirement that all Post-Construction Storm Water Management Plans should be designed by a Professional Engineer.
 The Ordinance also includes provisions for compliance and annual inspections.
-A copy of Ordinance 2015-21 was included in the Appendix of the most recent Storm Water Management Plan submitted to ADEM on March 31, 2022.
+A copy of Ordinance 2015-21 was included in the Appendix of the most recent Storm Water Management Plan submitted to ADEM on March 31, 2023.
+The annual review of this ordinance was performed and at this time no revisions are planned.